PortlandPerlMongers/pdx-pm-kwiki-data/markdown/KwikiAbout.md

 CGI::Kwiki is simple yet powerful Wiki environment written in Perl as a CPAN module distribribution.
-It was written by [BrianIngerson](/BrianIngerson).
+It was written by [[BrianIngerson]].

 **This is CGI::Kwiki Version $l**